 As a manager, you may love the idea of working from home, working your hours and making your work schedule.
 But how do you effectively communicate and engage with your colleagues across the company?

-We’ve compiled the top five challenges of engaging a distributed workforce and how you can combat them.
+We’ve compiled the top five challenges of engaging distributed teams and how you can combat each.

 1. Lack of meaningful face-to-face communication